biolink/biolink-model/docs/has_variant_part.md

 # Relation: has_variant_part

-Holds between a genotype and a genotypic entity
+holds between a genomic entity and a genotypic entity that is a sub-component of it

 URI: [biolink:has_variant_part](https://w3id.org/biolink/vocab/has_variant_part)